imGurpreetSK/Stringer/README.md

 #### Working
-Run `kscript Program.kt <Name of your csv file>.csv`.
+Run `kscript stringer.kt <Name of your csv file>.csv`.
 Files will be generated in the same directory.

 See [kscript](https://github.com/holgerbrandl/kscript) for installation and more.